ajcr/ajcr.github.io/_posts/2016-04-01-fast-inverse-square-root-python.md

 numpy_isqrt:    21.2 µs per loop
 ```

 The additional method calls and arithmetic slow down all of the implementations of the Fast Inverse Square Root.
-I was a little surprised that the "simplest-looking" implementation, `numpy_isqrt`, came last: perhaps this is because we had to do a few more type conversions and turning Python types into NumPy dtypes is not quick.
+I was a little surprised that the "simplest-looking" implementation, `numpy_isqrt`, came last by a significant margin.
+Perhaps this is because we had to do a few more type conversions and turning Python types into NumPy dtypes is not quick.